- Scale guide

 It was a valiant effort by Ferrari, but 1970 proved to be a long season.
 A Ferrari 512 S finished third to two 917s at Daytona, then scored a victory in the 12 Hours of Sebring driven by the works team of Ignazio Giunti, Nino Vaccarella, and Mario Andretti.
 That was the car’s only win, though other highlights included a second at Francorchamps and a 2-3-4 finish at Monza.
 Early in the season, Forghieri and his crew realised the Ferrari 512 S was not competitive on high-speed circuits, so work began developing an evolution; the 512 S was eventually replaced by the 512 M (Modificato).

-The Ferrari 512 S Spyder is limited to just 199 editions.
+The Ferrari 512 S Spider is limited to just 199 editions.

 Elevate your 1:8 scale collection with one of our elegant, harmonious and handcrafted display cabinets, stands or plinths.